ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/1_DowloadingGameMaker.md

 Enter the account information you created during the regitration step to continue

-This is important for Game Maker to know whether you're on the free trial or using one of Game Maker's other product options
+This is important for Game Maker to know which subscription tier you're on